-Yes, we can still say that Spain has a good education system, managed in detail by the autonomous regions and offers a wide range of good quality public or private schools.
-In Spain, education is obligatory and free for all the kids aged between 6-16 years old.
+Yes, we can still say that Spain has a good education system, managed in detail by the autonomous regions, and offers a wide range of good quality public or private schools.
+In Spain, education is obligatory and free for all kids aged between 6-16 years old.
 For 16 to 18 years old, education is not compulsory and consists of either upper level of secondary education (Bachillerato) or vocational training.

 Here we provide you with a guide for private and international schools in Costa Blanca and Alicante area.

-First of all, keep in mind that regarding the region you are planning to move, there might be some differences in schooling procedures, school hours, and application period.
+First of all, keep in mind that regarding the region you are planning to move to, there might be some differences in schooling procedures, school hours, and application period.
 In the case of Costa Blanca, as this is a Valencian Community, the Autonomous Government of Valencia will be arranging the rules.

 Basically, in Spain, there are 3 types of schools, public schools, private schools, and semi-private schools (Concertado) which are subsidized by the government and are between public and private.